aws-samples/aws-modernization-with-exasol/content/2_Exasol Setup/27_Uploading_data_with_Glue.md

 First, rename this ETL job and give it meaningful name e.g. S3_2_CITIES.
 Then select from the <i> Add Nodes</i> window <i>Amazon S3 (source)</i>, it is the upper left button.

 As a result, there should be only the <i>S3 Bucket (source)</i>.
 Let’s start configuring the source node for our <i>CITIES</i>
 Table.
-Select the node and ithin the right <i>Settings</i> pane, press “Browse S3”, select your S3 Bucket containing all source files and select “CITIES.csv”.
+Select the node and within the right <i>Settings</i> pane, press “Browse S3”, select your S3 Bucket containing all source files and select “CITIES.csv”.
 Select CSV for the data format, uncheck <i>First line of source file contains column header</i>, press the <i>Infer schema</i> button and leave all the other options as displayed.
 Your form should look similar to the screenshot below:

 ![S3 Source Settings](/images/exasol/01_13_glue_s3_source_settings.png)